TAYTS/AKFAK/README.md

 ---
 ![](screens/producerbroker.png)

-In our implementation, we have 4 brokers and 1 zookeeper.
 The brokers will store the messages from the producer.
 Out of the brokers, there will be one broker who is the controller.
 The controller is in-charge of listening for the heartbeat from other brokers and pushing updates of the metadata to the other brokers.
 If a broker is down, it will reassign the partitions.
 The zookeeper will listen out for the heartbeat of the controller, and also manage the persistence of metadata information to the disk.
 If the controller is down, the zookeeper will elect another broker to be the new controller.

 #### Zookeeper